vijayrajpanchall/matic-docs/docs/supernets/operate/local-supernet.md

 #### Initialize rootchain contracts

 To deploy the rootchain contracts, we use the `polygon-edge rootchain deploy` command.

+Using the `--deployer-key` flag, you will need to replace `<hex_encoded_deployer_private_key>` with the hex-encoded private key of the deployer account that will be used to deploy the smart contracts.
+If you omit the `--deployer-key` option, the default account in your local client will be used.

+> The user is responsible for providing the deployer key, which should correspond to an address with sufficient funds for deployment.
+It is recommended to ensure the account is pre-funded before initiating the deployment process.

-In the command, you will need to replace `<hex_encoded_rootchain_account_private_key>` with the hex encoded private key of the rootchain account that will be used to deploy the smart contracts.
-You also need to specify the path to the genesis file using the `--genesis` option, and the endpoint for the JSON-RPC endpoint for Mumbai using the `--json-rpc` option.
-Finally, add the `--test` flag to run the deployment in test mode.
+You also need to specify the path to the genesis file using the `--genesis` option, and the endpoint for the JSON-RPC endpoint for the rootchain using the `--json-rpc` option.

-> Note that the `--deployer-key` option is optional, and if you omit it, the default account in your local client will be used.
+To run the deployment in test mode and use the test account provided by the Geth dev instance as the depositor, add the `--test` flag.
+In this case, you may omit the `--deployer-key` flag, and the default test account will be used as the depositor.

 <details>
 <summary>Flags ↓</summary>